 Thumbtack is about way more than education or test prep.
 They provide a platform that connects customers to qualified, local professionals.
 From dog training to house painting to dance lessons to SAT prep, Thumbtack lets you search for professionals who can meet your needs.

 Thumbtack has a large database of SAT tutors in cities around the US, and you can find an instructor in your city by filling out a simple search form.
 Thumbtack will ask you for your grade, what test you are studying for, which sections you need help in, if you have scheduled a test date yet, your schedule and availability, your maximum budget, if you are ready to hire a tutor today or are just researching, where you would like to meet your tutor, and when you would like to start your tutoring sessions.
 After you complete the search survey, you can browse tutors in your area, and request quotes from the ones that you like.
 Tutor profiles include a bio, average response time, number of hires on Thumbtack, and reviews from other students.

 Duration: Varies based on your wants and needs

 Recap: If you want to compare SAT tutors in your area, Thumbtack is a great place to start.
 Shop instructors with Thumbtack’s easy-to-use platform if you want to be sure you are working with someone who fits your price point and who’s helped other students achieve their SAT goals.

 We all learn differently, so this list of in-person SAT prep services includes a wide variety of courses, tutors, and options to help you ace the SAT test.
 If you are thinking of taking the ACT, we have a summary of top in-person ACT prep services that you should read.
-And if you are looking for a college to attend, be sure to take a look at our 100 Best Online Colleges page for a current list of best online schools.
+And if you are looking for a college to attend, be sure to take a look at our 50 Best Online Colleges for 2019.